sillyfrog/Arduino_TPL0501/README.md

 # Arduino_TPL0501

-A simple Arduino TPL0501 Library
+A simple PlatformIO TPL0501 Library
-Tested on Arduino Nano ESP32
+Tested on Wemos S2 Pico ESP32

+See the `example` folder for a full example project.